-Because in my old age I’m becoming increasingly happy to be “that girl” – the cantankerous voice who admonishes you for your language and behaviour, and is happy to suggest who you could do things better – I feel as if I’ve been sending a lot of form responses to new bands urging them not to send unsolicited mp3s to us bloggers.
-While I can understand that, if you’re new at this whole self-promotion business, you’re unlikely to consider the cumulative impact your solitary attachment might have on an inbox that receives 20 or 40 similar messages a day; I cannot figure out what goes through the head of somebody who attaches three or even five tracks to an email without asking first (true story, folks).
+Because in my old age I’m becoming increasingly happy to be “that girl” – the cantankerous voice who admonishes you for your language and behaviour, order and is happy to suggest who you could do things better – I feel as if I’ve been sending a lot of form responses to new bands urging them not to send unsolicited mp3s to us bloggers.
+While I can understand that, this if you’re new at this whole self-promotion business, you’re unlikely to consider the cumulative impact your solitary attachment might have on an inbox that receives 20 or 40 similar messages a day; I cannot figure out what goes through the head of somebody who attaches three or even five tracks to an email without asking first (true story, folks).

 What makes it even more annoying is that there is no shortage of sites and services where you can upload your tracks once, and then spam bloggers to your heart’s content with low-impact, webmail/mobile friendly emails.
 So when I was offered a guest post on the growing use of the technology, I jumped at the chance.